VasuBhakt/Kram/README.md

 - **Metadata Caching**: Fast `status` command that skips hashing for unchanged files.
 - **Branching**: Create, switch, and manage multiple lines of development.
 - **Content-Addressable**: Implements the core architecture of modern version control.
+- **3-Way Merge**: Intelligent merging of branches using common ancestor detection and conflict handling.
-- **History management**: Allows moving back to history commits and provides references logs.
+- **History management**: Allows moving back to history commits and provides reference logs.

 ## ⚙️ Prerequisites